dell/karavi-authorization/docs/ARCHITECTURE.md

 ## Authorization

-Karavi Authorization intends to override the existing authentication methods between a CSI Driver and its Storage Array.
+Karavi Authorization intends to override the existing authorization methods between a CSI Driver and its Storage Array.
 This may be desirable for several reasons:

 * The CSI Driver requires high-privileged login credentials (e.g. "root") in order to function.
 * The Storage Array does not natively support the concept of RBAC and/or multi-tenancy.